FlowerSniffin/spoter/README.md

 Funcionality:

 -Supports any USB camera or OBS virtual camera running on the same computer this script is running.

 -Lets you easily use web frontend to config many things

 Example use-cases:

--You want to switch ON/OFF tplink switch that is connected to your cat/dog feeder when the camera sees the dog/cat it will send you a message (currently only Signal network supported) and it will turn ON/OFF the switch connected to your feeder
+-You want to switch ON/OFF tplink switch that is connected to your cat/dog feeder when the camera sees the dog/cat it will send you a message (currently only Signal network supported) and it will turn ON/OFF the switch connected to your feeder thus feeds your fluffy companion

--When person is
+-When person is detected it will send you photo/video on signal with timestampt

 Device support list: